luk3yx/miniirc/README.md

  - The `colon` keyword argument to `Handler` and `CmdHandler` will default to `False` instead of `True`.
- - Internal-only attributes `irc.sock` and `irc.sendq` (please do not use this) will be renamed.
+ - Internal-only attributes `irc.sock` and `irc.sendq` (please do not use these) will be renamed.
 Again, please do not use these.

 ## Working examples/implementations